wangxi19/experiences/openssl/README.md

 #using -pkcs to indicate Using PKCS#1 v1.5 padding (default)
 echo "hello" | openssl rsautl -encrypt -pubin -keyform PEM -inkey public_key.pem | openssl rsautl -decrypt -keyform PEM -inkey pkcs8_private_key.pem -pkcs

-#some times, may be need to decrypt other data
+#some times, may need to decrypt other data
-#-raw may be is needed
+#-raw may be needed
 #using -raw indicate without padding in here
 openssl rsautl -decrypt -keyform PEM -inkey pkcs8_private_key.pem -raw < other.data.enc

-#using -raw to encrypt, the data size(bits) must be equal to key length which using to generate rsa private key, above is 2048 bits
+#using -raw to encrypt, the data size(bits) must be equal to the key length which was used to generate rsa private key,the above length is 2048 bits
-#so if using -raw to encrypt, data size must be 256 bytes(2048 bits)
+#so if using -raw to encrypt data, the data size must be integral multiple of 256 bytes(2048 bits)
-#because rsa algorithm need data is aligned
+#because rsa algorithm need that the data is aligned

 rm -f /tmp/512.bytes; for ((i=0; i<256; i++)); do echo 2 >> /tmp/512.bytes; done; dd if=/tmp/512.bytes count=1 bs=256 | head -c 256 | openssl rsautl -encrypt -pubin -inkey public_key.pem -raw | openssl rsautl -decrypt -inkey pkcs8_private_key.pem -raw; rm -f /tmp/512.bytes;

-#Note: can use -raw to decrypt any padding type of data, because -raw just think the data has no padding, so after decrypt, need to manually remove padding by yourself
+#Note: can use -raw to decrypt an paded data, because -raw just think the data has no padding, so after decrypted, need to manually remove padding by yourself
 #Padding maybe imcompatible between different program language(Example: java and c++'s openssl), therefor need to use -raw to decrypt data normally, and remove the language dependent padding manually

 ```